Benefits of the Keto Diet

 5. Lower Triglycerides and Better Cholesterol (In Many People)

-Keto often improves heart health markers:
+Keto often improves heart health markers—sometimes dramatically:

 6. Appetite Control (Yes, Really)